vohvelikissa/vohvelikissa.github.io/README.md

 - [ ] create a youtube channel for some nearly lecture type videos that are almost like FireShip but not
 - [ ] insert a youtube video in this website and make it have its own section
+- [ ] write a paragraph of text about how making that youtube video felt and what you are going to do next
 - [ ] make this whole entire website look like something that has any wow effect whatsoever and not cringe like it is now
 - [ ] make a thing that permanently reserves a IRC channel for me
 - [ ] program the funny pipes screensaver with c++